qjcg/fullstack-ts-react-nest/README.md

 - `docker-compose -f ./docker-compose.build.yml build` - Builds a production docker image for the app. **Run the npm build script first**
 - `docker-compose -f ./docker-compose.build.yml up` - Spins up the production docker container.
 Builds it first if it has not been built yet.

+#### Client-Only

+The server & client components of this starter are loosely coupled, and you may decide to develop a static frontend using only the client component.

+For **client only** development using this starter:

+- Modify `views/page.ejs` to use static `<src>` links rather than templated values.

 ### Config

 All applications require a config mechanism, for example, `SLACK_API_TOKEN`.
 Things that you don't want in your git history, you want a different environment to have different value (dev/staging/production).
 This repo uses the file `config.ts` to access and setup all pre-nest init app variables.
 And a `.env` file to override variable in dev environment.
 This file is ignored from git.